 You may lose your right to file an application if you do not follow these limitations.
 However, in some cases, you may have the option to file an application even after the suggested time period has passed, as seen in the case of Vickers v Pickering QDC 58.
 However, this may result in unnecessary complications.

 This is why we recommend to be quick.
-If you’re considering filing an application then call a lawyer today to the process started.
+If you’re considering to challenge a will, then fill out an application, and contact a lawyer today to get the process started.